-Fig. 5.8 Demonstration of how the switchboard dynamics approach pinpoints the driver nodes. a a simple input network G with six nodes and nine edges.
-The control applies to the edges of the network, instead of the nodes. b The line graph L(G) corresponding to G. A linear time-invariant dynamics on the nodes of L(G) is equivalent to the switchboard dynamics in G. Node labels refer to the endpoints of the edges in G. c The maximum matching theorem applied to L(G) returning disjoint control paths. d The control paths in G, inferred from the results yielded on L(G).
-Note how each path in the line graph L(G) became an edge-disjoint walk in G. Numbers on the lines represent the order in which the edges have to be traversed in the walks.
-The two driver nodes are a and e since each walk starts from either one of them.
-Reproduced from Nepusz and Vicsek (2012).
+Fig. 5.8 Demonstration of the way in which the switchboard dynamics approach pinpoints the driver nodes. a A simple input network G with six nodes and nine edges.
+The control applies to the edges of the network, instead of the nodes. b The line graph L(G) corresponding to G. A linear time-invariant dynamic on the nodes of L(G) is equivalent to the switchboard dynamics in G. Node labels refer to the endpoints of the edges in G. c The maximum matching theorem applied to L (G) returning disjoint control paths. d The control paths in G, inferred from the results yielded from L(G).
+Note how each path in the line graph L(G) became an edge-disjoint walk in G. The numbers on the lines represent the order in which the edges have to be traversed in the walks.
+The two driver nodes are a and e, since each walk starts from one of the two.
+Reproduced from Nepusz and Vicsek (2012)